canmom/vector/VECTOR-ch2.md

 ---

-CORAL watches the platoon of STRIDER cavalry flow over the ridge, the FURNACE orb floating ponderously behind on a web of tethers, oozing a thin trail of oil.
+CORAL watches the platoon of strider cavalry flow over the ridge, the FURNACE orb floating ponderously behind on a web of tethers, oozing a thin trail of oil.
 A State VECTOR Superior stands perched on a rocky outcrop above them, her sharp, almost bird-like mask giving no hint to her expression.
 That's no fun.
 CORAL wants to smash that mask, to see the fear mingling with desire in her eyes as the glass falls away.

 She can't afford to stay in the Superior's line of sight for too long.
 CORAL sets off, darting through the trees, rapidly putting distance between herself and her enemy.
 Alone, even she might find this fight dicey... but now she has a partner.